-GaussianProcessVisualizer extends of GaussianProcessLearner, designed not to be used as a learner, but to instead post process a GaussianProcessLearner archive file and produce useful data for visualization of the state of the learner.
-Fixes the Gaussian process hyperparameters to what was last found during the run.
+GaussianProcessVisualizer extends of GaussianProcessLearner, but is designed not to be used as a learner, but to instead post process a GaussianProcessLearner archive file and produce visualizations.
+This class fixes the Gaussian process hyperparameters to what was last found during the run.

-If a training archive was provided at the start of the optimization as gp\training\filename and that training archive was generated by a Gaussian process optimization, then some of its data is saved in the new learner archive generated during the optimization.
+If a training archive was provided at the start of the optimization using training\filename and that training archive was generated by a Gaussian process optimization, then some of its data is saved in the new learner archive generated during the optimization.
 That implies that some of the data, such as fitted hyperparameter values, from the training archive will be included in the plots generated by this class.

-Parameters filename (String) - Filename of the GaussianProcessLearner archive.
+Parameters filename (String) - Filename of the Gaussian Process Learner archive.